 I have built in a few barriers I will ask you to deal with before you can get the files to burn the blu-rays.
 This is not meant to keep anyone who wants copies for personal use from gaining access.
 Rather, it is meant to ensure that you must be intentional about getting them.
 I regret that this has to be so convoluted.
 My aim was to make NJVC’s sets as available as possible, but still make it inconvenient enough to keep my shares from being pirate bait.
 Follow the steps, be patient, and you will obtain the files you seek, and all without torrents. 😃

-I also have a guide to burning these sets posted here below in the most comprehensive a way as I could think of.
+I also have a guide to burning these sets posted here below in the most comprehensive way I could think of.
 Mods, if you spot something there that I could improve, please let me know.

 Steps for obtaining NJVC Sets